devlooped/Extensions.AI/readme.md

     { "user", "What is 101*3?" },
 };

-IChatClient grok = new GrokClient(Env.Get("XAI_API_KEY")!)
+var grok = new GrokChatClient(Env.Get("XAI_API_KEY")!, "grok-3-mini");
-    .GetChatClient("grok-3-mini")
-    .AsIChatClient();

 var options = new GrokChatOptions
 {
-    ModelId = "grok-3-mini-fast",           // can override the model on the client Temperature = 0.7f,
+    ModelId = "grok-3-mini-fast",           // 👈 can override the model on the client
+    Temperature = 0.7f,
-    ReasoningEffort = ReasoningEffort.High, // or ReasoningEffort.Low
+    ReasoningEffort = ReasoningEffort.High, // 👈 or Low
-    Search = GrokSearch.Auto,               // or GrokSearch.On or GrokSearch.Off
+    Search = GrokSearch.Auto,               // 👈 or On/Off
 };

 var response = await grok.GetResponseAsync(messages, options);